marko-knoebl/slides/src/sections/react-with-hooks/09-state-en.md

 ## Example: counter

-We will add a button to our apllication.
+We will add a button to our application.
 At the start this button will display the value 0.
 On each click the value will increment by 1.

 ## Example: Counter